vijaidjearam/blog/_posts/2021-11-15-Docker-glpi.md

 -d diouxx/glpi
 ```

     Note: The --link parameter in the docker run command doesnt work as expected if you create a custom bridge network.
 You can use the --link parameter with out connecting to a custom network and docker takes care of the rest for name resolution.

     While using the --link with out connecting to custom network.
 Docker does the name resolution by adding the host name and ip address automatically to /etc/hosts

-to check the above config, you can get into the container using the following command.
+    to check the above, you can get into the container using the following command.

 ```
  docker exec -it glpi-921 bash
  cat /etc/hosts
 ```
+    3. Using *--add-host mysql:172.0.0.2* in the docker run command.
+Here the addhost paramater adds the name resolution manually to /etc/hosts file.
+    Here we can take the advantage of custom network and static IP for the containers.